Summary

 Reed was elected as a state senator in 1984 and served three terms.[3]

-Reed married professional Senate staffer Julia Hart in a Roman Catholic ceremony in the Catholic chapel on the United States Military Academy campus on April 16, 2005.
+Reed is a Roman Catholic.[4][5]
+He married professional Senate staffer Julia Hart in a Roman Catholic ceremony in the Catholic chapel on the United States Military Academy campus on April 16, 2005.
 On January 5, 2007, their daughter, Emily, was born.

 U.S. House of Representatives